duniter/duniter/doc/use/docker.md

 ### Volumes

 The container creates 2 docker volumes.
-The first one is mounted under `/etc/duniter` and contains the Duniter configuration.
-The other one is mounted under the Duniter home directory, i.e. `/var/lib/duniter`.
-This is the place the Duniter database will be stored.
+The first one is mounted under the Duniter home directory, i.e. `/var/lib/duniter`.
+This is the place the Duniter configuration files and database will be stored.
+The other one is mounted under `/etc/duniter` which is where it is recommended to store the keyfile when the instance is a member node, so that the keyfile is kept separated from the - potentially - volatile data.

 See more about managing volumes with docker in the [docker documentation](https://docs.docker.com/storage/volumes/).